 Elsewhere, see what is believed to be the country's tallest Kahikatea tree on the slopes of Mt Pirongia and the tallest Totara further south in Pureora Forest.
 Or get up close to with most southern stand of Kauri trees in the Hakarimata Range near Ngaruawahia.

 Perhaps most jaw-droppingly marvellous of all the region's natural attractions are the world-famous Waitomo Caves, carved out of limestone over millions of years.
 Under serene farmland are constellations of twinkling glow-worms and unique rock formations which also serve as a reminder that this land was once under the sea.
 Guided tours recount the geographic and cultural history of the Caves, while there’s plenty of adventure on offer for those keen to try their hand at subterranean black water rafting, ziplining and abseiling.

 Hamilton Zoo also boasts a tuatara and a large free-flight aviary where, if you’re lucky, a Kaka, similar to a large parrot, will alight on your shoulder.
-Plus through the zoo’s community education and conservation programmes 'Eye2Eye' and 'Face2Face' visitors are able to meet some of the species, feed them and assist with their daily husbandry.

 The region is also known for its peat lakes, the largest grouping in the country, which offers refuge for many unique plant and animal species while Mt Pirongia, is home to the remarkable and threatened wood rose (Dactylanthus taylorii).